tjaya-1902/Calendar-Task-Scheduler/README.md

 - Dialogs for adding and viewing event details
 - Backend integration with PHP and MySQL for data storage and retrieval

+Setup Guide:
+1. Start Apache and MySQL from the XAMPP Control Panel
+2. Open your browser and go to: http://localhost/phpmyadmin to create a SQL databse using the SQL file
+3. Create a project folder in your XAMPP web root directory: C:\xampp\htdocs\calendar-app containing all the files
+4. Open your browser and go to: http://localhost/calendar-app/index.html to start the application

 Login/Register
 ![Task-Scheduler](images/Login.png)
 ![Task-Scheduler](images/Register.png)